 Always store fireworks in a cool, dry place and dispose of fireworks properly.
 Do not store fireworks in your home or vehicle.

 Only use fireworks where you have permission from the property owner.
 Don’t shoot fireworks at unreasonable hours.

 Purchase Fireworks From Reliable Dealers

 Buy fireworks only from reliable, licensed fireworks dealers.
-Licensed and reliable dealers will carry only those products that meet standards enforced by the U.S. Consumer Product Safety Commission.
 Never make your own fireworks.
 Never modify an existing fireworks item.

 Wear Safety Glasses

 Safety glasses are recommended for those individuals lighting the fireworks and those individuals in close proximity to the fireworks.

 Never Take Fireworks On An Airplane